BlackDuckbill/NxtCore/README.md

 The SLF4J logging facility (slf4j-api) is used to log messages.
 The application is responsible for providing and configuring the appropriate logger implementation (for example, slf4j-jdk).

-The NxtWallet project provides an example of how to configure and use the NxtCore library.
+The NxtMonitor and NxtWallet projects provide examples of how to configure and use the NxtCore library.

 Build